brugr9/brugr9.github.io/index.md

 Experience of reality is highly flexible and unstable.
 This becomes apparent during the wake-sleep cycle when dreams appear real to us.
 To investigate alterations in the experience of reality and its underlying mechanism, a bizarre virtual environment is used to elicit altered experiences.
 Therefore, 3D objects and environments had to be created.

 * **Index Terms:** Virtual Reality, 3D Modelling, Animation, Rotating Surface Photography, UV Mapping, Cloth Simulation, Fluid Simulation
-* **Technology:** HTC VIVE Pro, Unreal Engine, UE C++-Plugin Development, Blender, GIMP, Nikon D80, Cannon EOS 60D, Nvidia Cloth, Nvidia Cataclysm
+* **Technology:** HTC VIVE Pro, Unreal&reg; Engine, UE C++-Plugin Development, Blender, GIMP, Nikon D80, Cannon EOS 60D, Nvidia Cloth, Nvidia Cataclysm

 January &ndash; July 2019, Technology Platform for Research approved project "3D Content for Dream-like VR" at Faculty of Human Sciences on behalf of Prof. Dr. Fred Mast, Institute of Psychology, Department of Cognitive Psychology, Perception and Research Methods at University of Bern